MicrosoftDocs/dynamics-365-project-operations/articles/project-management/get-recommendations-for-a-project-team-member.md

   >[!NOTE]
   > While displaying suggested resources, contract workers are also displayed along with full-time employees by default.
 Disable the **Show Contractors** toggle to display only full-time employees.
+  > By default the initial list of suggested resources is limited to 20 resources.
+This can be extended by 5 resources at a time by using the **View more suggestions** button.

 To get more information about a suggested resource and interpret their recommendation score, follow any one of these two steps: